For a faster, more profitable home sale

 If you have a super long room and wish to shorten it, painting the end walls in a warmer, darker color than the adjacent walls will appear to shorten the room.

-The black painted fireplace mantle and surround emphasizes the fireplace as the central focal point.
-Repeating the dark color on the ceiling and windows ties this room into a perfect little bundle.
-I love this room.
+The black painted fireplace mantle and surround, the clock, even the ceiling, emphasize the fireplace as the central focal point.
+Repetition of dark color on the ceiling and windows all tie this room into a perfect little bundle.

 Brick fireplace cleaning supplies: